sktan77/TechAssignmentMAS/README.md

 For example, for AggregateRecordsTest.java, 2 tests are written;
 1 to test that the record values will not be clear when retrieving it for Average calculation.

-Another 1 is to test that the calculation work as per expected.

-A 3rd test is written to test against null value.
+THe other test is to test the correctness of the calculation with a couple of null values throw in to ensure the logic can handle it.
 ```

 ## License